postsharp/Metalama.Documentation/content/conceptual/sdk/scaffolding.md

 The weaver project:

-* typically has a name that ends with the `.Weaver` suffix, although not following this convention has no impact;
+* Typically has a name that ends with the `.Weaver` suffix.
+However, not following this convention does not have any impact.
-* references `Metalama.Framework.Sdk`;
+* References `Metalama.Framework.Sdk`.
-* references the public project;
+* References the public project.
-* targets exclusively `netstandard2.0`;
+* Targets exclusively `netstandard2.0`.
-* is typically the main project of the NuGet package;
+* Is typically the main project of the NuGet package.
-* redefines the `PackageId` to the real package name, i.e. removes the `.Weaver` suffix from the package name.
+* Redefines the `PackageId` to the real package name, i.e., removes the `.Weaver` suffix from the package name.

 ### Example